jiesutd/RichWordSegmentor/README.md

 2. File `joint4.all.b10c1.2h.iter17.mchar, .mbichar, .pmodel` are pretrained character, character bigram embeddings and representing parameters.
    If you want to train your own model, you can load these three files following above instruction.

+3. File: `gigaword_chn.all.a2b.uni.ite50.vec` and `gigaword_chn.all.a2b.bi.ite50.vec` are the char/bichar embeddings of our baseline, respectively.

-3. If you want to do the rich pretraining experiments (for generating three files in last item), please refer to [TrainEmbMultiTask](https://github.com/jiesutd/TrainEmbMultiTask).
+4. If you want to do the rich pretraining experiments (for generating three files in last item), please refer to [TrainEmbMultiTask](https://github.com/jiesutd/TrainEmbMultiTask).

 Monitoring information